zededa/shibboleth/README.md

 * Protection: encrypting a message so prying eyes cannot read it
 * Authentication: validating a message so you can be sure the sender actually sent it and it has not been tampered with

-You can use one, the other or both.
+You can just sign it, or also encrypt it.

 When would you use it?